markhughes/flight-skeleton/README.md

 Flight::route("/", ["\Acme\Demo\Controller\Demo", "index"]);
 ```

+An example API router has been created in `src/Acme/Demo/Controller/API.php` where `Flight::json` is used to send the response back.

 ### Controllers
 Place your code in the `src` folder.
 All classes from here are autoloaded by their namespace.
 For an example, have a look in the demo code in `src/Acme/demo/Controller/Demo.php`.
 As you can see, the controller uses the namespace `Acme\Demo\Controller`.